Grading · French drains · Gutters & downspouts

 When drainage pairs with pier work.

-When a slab has already settled, drainage alone can't lift it — that takes piers and a measured lift.
+When a slab has already settled, drainage alone can't lift it.
+That takes piers and a measured lift.
 But piering a house while a downspout keeps soaking one corner is treating the symptom and feeding the disease, so combined scopes are common: piers where the readings demand support, drainage correction where the water was driving the movement, each priced as its own line item in the same written quote.
-The pier work carries our lifetime transferable warranty — and because that warranty doesn't cover damage caused by improper drainage around the home, getting the water right is also how you protect it.
+The pier work carries our lifetime transferable warranty, and because that warranty doesn't cover damage caused by improper drainage around the home, getting the water right is also how you protect it.
 Good drainage is the cheapest maintenance a repaired foundation can get.

 What the free inspection checks.